banjocat/calorie-find/README.md

 This is primarly a learning project

 ### How to develop on
-http://www.pyinvoke.org/ is used for tasks - very similar to fabric
+http://www.pyinvoke.org/ is used for tasks - very similar to fabric `sudo pip install invoke`

-    sudo pip install invoke

 If this is your first time use `invoke setup`
 This will get the calorie data, create postgres, migrate and add fixture data.
 Running this multiple times will destroy the database and reset everything.

-To start up the backend
+To start up the backend `invoke backend`

-    invoke backend

 To run other manage commands on a running django backend.
 This requires the backend to actually be running.

 Examples:

     invoke manage shell_plus
     invoke manage makemigrations
+    invoke manage migrate

-To see remaining tasks that may be useful
+To see remaining tasks that may be useful invoke -l.
+An alternative is `docker-compose` can be used directly.

-    invoke -l